Anxiety in the Workplace

 Some common symptoms of anxiety include:

 - Increased irritability or aggressiveness

 - Decreased ability to focus and lack of concentration

 - Decreased tolerance to stress or handling challenging situations

 - Feeling overwhelmed by the pressures in everyday life

-Workplace anxiety is a learnt response to stress and can be triggered from a range of factors, with some cases more severe and debilitating to the individual than others.
+Workplace anxiety is a learnt response to stress and can be triggered by a range of factors, with some cases being more severe and debilitating to the individual than others.
 It differs from general anxiety disorder as the symptoms are specifically related to the work environment.
 However, workplace anxiety may develop as generalized fears, phobias, or hypochondrial anxieties regarding working conditions, interacting with colleagues and superiors, and fears of inadequacy or judgement.
 Some common anxieties include fear of public speaking/ speaking up in meetings, working in groups, fear of not meeting deadlines, worrying that work may not meet expectations of others or that others are constantly judging them.

 Some typical examples of anxiety in the workplace include:

 - Fear of public humiliation